 Greg Williams

-• Transformative trends expert who knows what’s next first
+• Transformative trends experts who knows what’s next first and introduces organisations to the trends and technologies reshaping their industries

-• Challenges audiences to rethink business models in ways that capitalize on disruptive technologies
+• Challenges groups to rethink business models in ways that capitalise on disruptive technologies

 Play Video View Fees Add to List